Cardiovascular System Heart Vector

 29. What is the coronary sinus?

-Passes left to right across the posterior surface of the heart.
-The coronary sinus empties into the right atrium between the opening of the inferior vena cava and the tricuspid valve.
+The coronary sinus is a large vein that passes left to right across the posterior surface of the heart.
+It empties into the right atrium between the opening of the inferior vena cava and the tricuspid valve.

 30. What is the dicrotic notch?

-31. During cardiac contractions, what happen to blood?
+31. During cardiac contractions, what happens to blood?

-It is ejected out of the heart and to the lungs through right valves and to the body through the left valves.
+During cardiac contractions, blood is ejected from the heart to the lungs through the right-side valves and to the body through the left-side valves.

 32. What is the Frank-Starling Law?

-The more a cardiac fiber is stretched, the greater the tension it generates when contracted.
+The Frank-Starling Law states that the more a cardiac muscle fiber is stretched, the greater the force of contraction it generates when it contracts.

 33. The heart is enclosed in a double-walled sac called what?